 A whole life policy is a good option if you:

-- Want to have an investment component: the cash value component can be a good option for those who have maxed out their contributions to an IRA or 401(k) plan.
-Policyholders can also take out loans from their investment account.
+- Want to have an investment component: The cash value component can be an option to consider for those who have maxed out their contributions to an IRA or 401(k) plan.
+Policyholders can also take out loans against their policies, but they have to pay interest on them like they would any other loan.

-Should you use your whole life policy as an investment?
+Using your whole life policy as an investment

-Using a whole life insurance policy as an investment is a good idea if you have already maxed out on other tax-deferred investment options like an IRA or 401(k).
-The investment component of a whole life policy only grows at a fixed rate established by the insurance company.
+Americans sometimes consider using a whole life insurance policy as an investment if they have already maxed out on other tax-deferred investment options like an IRA or 401(k).
+The investment component of a whole life policy grows at a fixed rate established by the insurance company.

 If you’re interested in learning more about how to use life insurance as an investment, check out our guide.

-- Variable universal policy: similar to a universal policy, a variable universal has flexible premiums and pays a death benefit to the policyholder’s beneficiaries.
+- Variable universal policy: Similar to a universal policy, a variable universal policy has flexible premiums and pays a death benefit to the policy’s beneficiaries.
 What makes it different is its variable investment component.
-Policyholders have access to various investment options, and the policy’s value can be affected by market changes.
+Policyholders have access to various investment sub-accounts, and the performance of those underlying investments can affect the policy’s cash value.
 It requires a more hands-on approach than other permanent policies.

-- Indexed universal life insurance: this type of permanent life insurance includes a death benefit and a cash value component.
-This policy accrues cash value through a stock index and might earn higher returns than other permanent policies.
+- Indexed universal life insurance: This type of permanent life insurance includes a death benefit and a cash value component.
+It allows policyholders to have more input with regards to how its underlying investments are managed, and a portion of the cash value can be tied to a stock market index.
+While they may earn higher returns than other permanent policies, annual earnings are subject to a maximum called a cap rate.

-What is one benefit of term life insurance over whole life?
+What is the main difference between term life insurance and whole life insurance?

 What happens if you outlive your term life insurance policy?